inboxidau/uRollingAppenderLog/README.md

 ```

-If you want to specify the maximum size of a log file in bytes along with the number of backup files you can adjust the instantiation
+If you want to specify the maximum size of a log file in bytes along with the number of backup files or print messages you can adjust the instantiation

 ```python
 # test_logging_app.py